Carnot Prize Recipient

-Dr. Daniel Yergin is vice chairman of the research firm IHS and a world-recognized authority on global energy policy and markets.
+Daniel Yergin was the recipient of the 2015 Carnot Prize and is vice chairman of the research firm IHS and a world-recognized authority on global energy policy and markets.
 His most recent book, The Quest: Energy, Security and the Remaking of the Modern World (2011), concludes with the story of Sadi Carnot.
 The Quest has been hailed as “a masterly piece of work” by The Economist and The New York Times said it is “necessary reading for chief executive officers, conservationists, lawmakers, generals, spies, tech geeks, thriller writers.”
-Dr. Yergin won the Pulitzer Prize for his book, The Prize: The Epic Quest for Oil, Money and Power (1991), which has been translated into 19 languages.
+Yergin won the Pulitzer Prize for his book, The Prize: The Epic Quest for Oil, Money and Power (1991), which has been translated into 19 languages.
 Both The Prize and another book, Commanding Heights: The Battle for the World Economy (2002), were made into PBS/BBC television series.